bgeneto/wpa-free_web/README.md

 ## Configure

 Rename the `.env.tmp` file inside the `config` folder to `.env` and change several parameters like `FREE_SECRET` and `FREE_ALLOWED_HOSTS`.
 Rename also the provided initial database file from `db.sqlite3.tmp` file to `db.sqlite3`.
+The default user/pass in this database is provided by the FREE_Web repo, usually it is wp-admin/temporary123.

 ```bash
 mv config/.env.tmp config/.env